StackVista/stackstate-docs/setup/cli/cli-stac.md

 1. Delete the old CLI files:
    * **Linux or Windows:**
-      1. For version 4.6 and older: the file was downloaded as `sts-cli-VERSION-linux64` and renamed to `sts`.
+      1. Version 4.6 and older: The file was downloaded as `sts-cli-VERSION-linux64` and renamed to `sts`.
-      2. For version 5.0 and above: the file was downloaded as `sts-cli-VERSION-linux64` and renamed to `stac`.
+      2. Version 5.0 and above: The file was downloaded as `sts-cli-VERSION-linux64` and renamed to `stac`.
    * **Docker:**
      * The zip archive was downloaded as `sts-cli-VERSION.zip` and extracted.
-All files from the zip archive should be removed.
+All files extracted from the zip archive should be removed.

 2. Delete any CLI configuration files:
    * **Linux or Windows:**